 Another way to help keep your organized data is to use a centralized platform, like *ahem* us, with text, email, and data management tools all under one roof.
 That way you don’t have to spend all the time worrying about making sure everything’s integrated properly.

 Want to learn more about how to turn donor data into a secret weapon?

-Join our upcoming workshop, conveniently called How to Turn Donor Data into a Secret Weapon for Nonprofits.
+Watch our workshop On-Demand, conveniently called How to Turn Donor Data into a Secret Weapon for Nonprofits.

 - more common mistakes that nonprofits make with donor data,

 - how to find excess fundraising capacity in your donor database,

 - how to use knowledge of your current donors to find and acquire new donors,